saishdesai23/Neural-Machine-Translation-of-sentences-from-English-to-French/README.md

 # Neural Machine Translation of sentences from English to French

-We have implemented Machine Translation at sentence level using the following deep learning architectures -
+In this project we have conducted a literature survey to study different model architectures used for implementing the task of Neural Machine Translation.
+Using this research, we have implemented this Machine Translation at sentence level using the following deep learning architectures -

 1) RNN with Bahadanu attention